AlgoMaster Logo

 Understanding the Problem

 We need to count every contiguous subarray that sums to exactly k.
-Not find one, not find the longest, but count all of them.
+The task is the total count, not a single subarray or the longest one.

 A subarray is defined by its start and end indices.
 For an array of length n, there are n * (n + 1) / 2 possible subarrays.
 The brute force approach checks every single one, but can we do better?

-The key observation is this: if we know the cumulative sum from index 0 to index j (call it prefixSum[j]), and we know the cumulative sum from index 0 to some earlier index i (call it prefixSum[i]), then the sum of the subarray from i+1 to j is simply prefixSum[j] - prefixSum[i].
-If that difference equals k, we've found a valid subarray.
-So the question becomes: for each position j, how many earlier prefix sums equal prefixSum[j] - k?
+There is a faster way using cumulative sums.
+If we know the cumulative sum from index 0 to index j (call it prefixSum[j]), and the cumulative sum from index 0 to some earlier index i (call it prefixSum[i]), then the sum of the subarray from i+1 to j is prefixSum[j] - prefixSum[i].
+When that difference equals k, the subarray is valid.
+So for each position j, we count how many earlier prefix sums equal prefixSum[j] - k.

 Key Constraints: